-Each spring, Oakland Tech counselors meet with students to discuss the course options available to them the following school year, including the necessary prerequisites and the graduation and college requirements each course meets.
+Each spring, Oakland Tech counselors and administrators give presentations to all students to discuss the course options available to them the following school year, including the necessary prerequisites and the graduation and college requirements each class meets.

 Guidelines for Students

 In order to plan the most meaningful program: